 Omura Flower Vaporisers at Releaf

-Medical cannabis patients with a Releaf+ subscription all receive a Welcome Box containing an Omura Flower Vaporiser.
-These high-quality dry herb vaporisers take a unique approach to vaping, utilising “flower sticks” that are inserted into the device and heated to release a cannabinoid-rich vapour.
+Medical cannabis patients at Releaf can purchase a Releaf Starter Kit that contains an Omura Flower Vaporiser, and all the other equipment needed to start a medical cannabis treatment plan that includes cultivars, or ‘cannabis flowers’, through our online store.
+These high-quality dry herb vaporisers take a unique approach to vaping, utilising Flower sticks that are inserted into the device and heated to release a cannabinoid-rich vapour.
 This innovative design makes the Omura vaporiser simple to use and easy to maintain, as it never needs cleaning.

 What is the difference between cannabis oil and wax pens and dry herb vaporisers?